Embed External Visualizations¶

 To see embedded views on the Alation Analytics V2 Dashboard, a user must have a Tableau Server account in order to authenticate to the Tableau server from Alation.

-If you wish to connect to Alation Analytics V2 from Tableau and create custom visualizations, make sure to first whitelist the Tableau server connection on the Alation Analytics V2 data source.
-See Whitelist Connections for Alation Analytics V2 for more details.
-Whitelisting will allow you to establish a connection to the Alation Analytics V2 database from Tableau.
+If you wish to connect to Alation Analytics V2 from Tableau and create custom visualizations, see Connect Third-Party BI Tools to Alation Analytics V2 for more details.

 Secure Server Connection¶